Whiteclay, Nebraska: Nebraska state response

 considering legislation that would allow the state to limit the types of alcohol sold in areas like Whiteclay.
 The measure would require local authorities to ask the state to designate the area an 'alcohol impact zone.'
 Under the legislation, the state liquor commission would be authorized to "limit the hours alcohol sellers are open, ban the sale of certain products or impose other restrictions."

-The measure was introduced by Nebraska state Senator LeRoy J. Louden of Ellsworth, whose district includes Whiteclay.
+The measure was introduced by Nebraska state Senator LeRoy Louden of Ellsworth, whose district included Whiteclay.
 Sheridan County officials support it.

 Liquor license renewals denied

 In April 2017, the three-member Nebraska Liquor Control Commission voted to deny license renewals to the four liquor stores in Whiteclay, citing inadequate law enforcement in the area.
 The stores were allowed to continue selling beer until the existing licenses expired at midnight April 30, 2017.
 The store owners appealed the decision to the Nebraska Supreme Court, but their appeal was denied.
 Since then, the town has cleaned up, with fewer vagrants; however, bootlegging continues on the reservation and many now travel to other Nebraska towns like Rushville.